Making Your EIT Distinguishable

-Accessible content does not use color as the sole distinguishing characteristic of a piece.
+Accessible content does not use color as the sole distinguishing characteristic.
 Accessible presentations and content do not use phrases like “as you can see in the red line” or “as you can see in the blue line.”
 Accessible websites do not use the color red to indicate important notices or errors.
 The Coblis Color Blindness Simulator can take your graphs, charts, and images and show you what they look like to people with a range of color deficiencies.

 Instead of referring to specific colors in your graphs or charts, you should use hashes, dots, dashes, or other line and chart styles that are not color-specific.